limbo018/Limbo/Readme.md

 **A:** It can be solved by installing correct flex version 2.5.37 and add the directory to correct flex to PATH environment variable.

-##3.
-Compiling errors related to LefScanner.cc usually come from the configurations of flex version and environment variables FLEX_DIR and LEX_INCLUDE_DIR.
+##3. (*Deprecated*) Compiling errors related to LefScanner.cc usually come from the configurations of flex version and environment variables FLEX_DIR and LEX_INCLUDE_DIR.

 **A:** LefScanner.cc needs to include the correct FlexLexer.h from the flex package for compilation; i.e., the version of FlexLexer.h must match the version of the flex executable.
 Most errors for LefScanner.cc are caused by the failure of finding the correct FlexLexer.h (be careful when you have multiple versions of flex installed).